vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

                 return null;
             }

-            // Pick the next node to be built by selecting the next preorder node as the current root and incrementing the preorder index
+            // Pick the next listNode to be built by selecting the next preorder listNode as the current root and incrementing the preorder index
-            // This is similar to building a a tree from a sorted array where we pick the next node by find the mid (low+hi)/2 of the segment of the array. int preorderNodeVal = preorder[nextPreorderIndex++]; // preOrderIndex++;
+            // This is similar to building a a tree from a sorted array where we pick the next listNode by find the mid (low+hi)/2 of the segment of the array. int preorderNodeVal = preorder[nextPreorderIndex++]; // preOrderIndex++;
             TreeNode currNode = new TreeNode(preorderNodeVal);

-            int inorderIndexForCurrNode = inOrderMap.get(preorderNodeVal); // lookup the index of the nextPreOrderNodeVal within the inorder map. currNode.left = buildTree(leftIndex, inorderIndexForCurrNode - 1);  // Return left node.
-On your way back, add the returned node to the left of the current root node currNode.right = buildTree(inorderIndexForCurrNode + 1, rightIndex); // Return right node.
-On your way back, add the returned node to the right of the current root node
+            int inorderIndexForCurrNode = inOrderMap.get(preorderNodeVal); // lookup the index of the nextPreOrderNodeVal within the inorder map. currNode.left = buildTree(leftIndex, inorderIndexForCurrNode - 1);  // Return left listNode.
+On your way back, add the returned listNode to the left of the current root listNode currNode.right = buildTree(inorderIndexForCurrNode + 1, rightIndex); // Return right listNode.
+On your way back, add the returned listNode to the right of the current root listNode

-            // Return the current node to be added to the left or the right side of the parent node. return currNode;
+            // Return the current listNode to be added to the left or the right side of the parent listNode. return currNode;
         }